Mat0108/ProjectTimer/README.md

 docker-compose up --build
 ```

-To see the web application, you need to wait the docker finish running.
-It might take à while for the docker to finish.
+To see the web application, you need to wait for the docker to finish running.
+It might take a while for the docker to finish.
 You will see the log below when docker has finished running :

 ```
 front            | Starting the development server...